How to remove limescale

-This works by breaking down the limescale through a completely natural product; no bleach, no harmful chemicals.
-All you need to do is soak the affected area in the acid for at least an hour – that bit’s really important – after which point the limescale should easily wipe away.
+Natural limescale removers work by breaking down the limescale without using bleach or harmful chemicals.
+All you need to do is soak the affected area in the acid for at least an hour – that part is really important – after which point the limescale should easily wipe away.

 For really tough stains you may need to repeat the process one more time before it’s 100% clean.

 To create your own homemade limescale remover, we recommend the following mixtures.
 These ingredients are all-natural, and you probably have them all in your kitchen cupboards already!